WillPowellUk/mase/mlir-air-output/lab3/lab3.md

 * The number of **FLOPS** (Floating Point Operations Per Second) is calculated by the pre-defined function applied to each type of nn.module.
 This will correlate to both model-size and latency, although after optimization, like quantization, latency will decrease whilst FLOPS will not.
 FLOPS can help to understand the maximum computational capabilities of the hardware being used, and decide on hardware to be used both during training and inference.

 ### 2. Implement some of these additional metrics and attempt to combine them with the accuracy or loss quality metric.
-It's important to note that in this particular case, accuracy and loss actually serve as the same quality metric (do you know why?).

 The key metrics discussed in [Task 1](#1-explore-additional-metrics-that-can-serve-as-quality-metrics-for-the-search-process-for-example-you-can-consider-metrics-such-as-latency-model-size-or-the-number-of-flops-floating-point-operations-involved-in-the-model
 ) are now implemented in addition to accuracy and loss for the search-space defined.

-Accuracy and loss serve as the same quality metric since cross entropy Loss is defined as:
-$H(P^*, P) = -\sum_{i}{M} P^*(i) \log P(i)$
-where $P^*$ is the true class probablity distribution and $P$ is the predicted class probablity distribution and $M$ is the number of classes.
-Since accuracy is measured using the `MulticlassAccuracy` metric which calculates the total accuracy for each of the classes collectively, cross entropy is inversley proportional, hence serves as the same metric and only one can be implemented.
+In models predicting class probabilities, cross-entropy loss encourages accurate class prediction by penalizing incorrect probabilities.
+As loss decreases, accuracy typically increases, indicating better model performance.
+Cross-entropy, defined as $H(P^*, P) = -\sum_{i}{M} P^*(i) \log P(i)$, inversely mirrors accuracy measured by `MulticlassAccuracy`, which assesses overall class accuracy.
+Thus, only one metric is required to be measured and in this case we will use `MulticlassAccuracy`.

 Firstly, a way to visualise the search space grid is written
 ```python